andreireanu/vr-apps/RockPaperScissors/README.md

 # Rock Paper Scissors Application

-This VR Application challenges you to a rock-paper-scissors duel against Pepe, the universal champion at this game!
+This VR Application challenges the player to a rock-paper-scissors duel against the character Pepe, the universal champion at this game!

 ## Hardware requirements